Minhdao07/credit-card-fraud-detection-MINHDAO/README.md

 # credit-card-fraud-detection-MINHDAO
-Pet project to analyse some data from kaggle.
+Pet project to analyse dataset from Kaggle

 Any information you can find in this website: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download